-This is a very personal matter to me so, I am going to write it to you as if I am writing a personal note.
-To understand what goes into a life care plan, I’d like you to know how I began working in this area of practice.
+Life care planning is a very personal matter to me, in fact, it’s one of the primary reasons I decided to start working in this particular area of practice.
 You see, I have been an elder law attorney for quite some time now.
-And, many times, elder law attorneys focus on estate planning and Medicaid or asset protection.
-Early on my practice was no different.
+And often, elder law attorneys focus much of their time and effort on estate planning and Medicaid or asset protection.
+Early on, my practice was no different.

-But, as I worked for my clients, creating their estate plans and protecting their assets, we’d develop a relationship.
-Soon, and I mean very soon in that relationship, they would begin asking about other areas related to aging, chronic illness and long term care.
-While people initially came to us to protect assets they were even more concerned about getting good care and making good decisions.
-In fact, many times those questions arose in the very first meeting.
-They included questions like, “How do I convince my mom she needs to go into a facility?”
-“What type of place should she go to?”
-“What about the end of life decisions?”
-“How do I hire a home health agency?”
-“We can’t seem to understand what the doctor is talking about.”
+After I got my start assisting clients with their estate plans and helping them protect their assets, I quickly found we’d develop a strong relationship.
+Soon, and I mean very soon in that relationship, they would begin asking about other areas related to aging, chronic illness, and long term care.
+While people initially came to us to protect valuable assets and to transfer wealth, they were even more concerned about getting good health care and making smart decisions regarding matters that impact elder clients.